From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Results and Analysis

-The substantial correlation of the proposed features is demonstrated in Table \ref{feature_ana}, as quantified by the significant p-values from the F-test and the r-values associated with the top 10 features.
-Crucially, travel time and recreational activity duration – features identified as pertinent in Section \ref{rw} – are effectively filtered by DBSCAN, highlighting their robust relationship to stress status.
-Analysis reveals that working time, potentially offering opportunities for social interaction and respite from academic demands, is positively linked to enhanced mental well-being.
-Similarly, participation in recreational activities shows a beneficial effect on student mental health.
-However, and somewhat counterintuitively, travel time is associated with heightened stress levels, rather than improved well-being.
-We hypothesize that chronic travel may induce fatigue \cite{morris2015we}, consequently detracting from volunteers' mental well-being.
+Table \ref{feature_ana} demonstrates the substantial predictive power of the proposed features, quantified by significant F-test p-values and their associated correlation coefficients (r-values).
+Notably, features such as travel time and recreational activity duration, which were extracted via DBSCAN and previously identified as pertinent in Section \ref{rw}, exhibit a robust relationship with stress levels.
+Our analysis indicates that working time is positively associated with enhanced mental well-being, likely because it provides opportunities for social interaction and a respite from academic demands.
+Similarly, participation in recreational activities demonstrates a clear beneficial effect on student mental health.
+Conversely, increased travel time correlates with heightened stress rather than improved well-being.
+We hypothesize that chronic commuting may induce fatigue \cite{morris2015we}, thereby negatively impacting the volunteers' mental health.

-Moreover, the 'deadlines' feature powerfully illustrates a direct and escalating effect of perceived stress as deadlines approach.
-This insightful observation offers valuable implications for pedagogical practice, suggesting that educators could strategically manage deadline scheduling to mitigate student stress and promote more effective engagement with upcoming academic tasks.
+Furthermore, the 'deadline' feature reveals a direct and escalating impact on perceived stress as assignment due dates approach.
+This observation carries valuable pedagogical implications, suggesting that educators could strategically manage and space out deadlines to mitigate student anxiety and encourage more consistent engagement with academic tasks.

-To further validate feature importance and model interpretability, we employed Explainable AI (XAI) techniques.
-The XAI analysis robustly confirms the relevance of our feature selection, showing that six out of ten features deemed most important by our model align with the top ten statistically significant features overall (see Figure \ref{fig:XAI}).
-Furthermore, the XAI analysis effectively visualizes the discriminative nature of these key features, illustrating how high and low feature values distinctly correlate with varying stress levels.
-Recreational activity serves as a compelling example, demonstrating a clear separation between high and low data values (represented by red and blue in Figure \ref{fig:XAI}) and its corresponding influence on stress status, suggesting the method's potential for privacy-aware stress assessment.
+To validate feature importance and enhance model interpretability, we employed Explainable AI (XAI) techniques.
+As illustrated in Figure \ref{fig:XAI}, the XAI analysis largely corroborates our statistical findings, with six of the top ten features identified by the model aligning with the most statistically significant features from the F-test.
+The SHAP summary plot effectively visualizes the discriminative power of these variables, showing how fluctuations in feature values correlate with different stress states.
+For instance, recreational activity duration exhibits a clear divergence between high and low values (represented by red and blue points in Figure \ref{fig:XAI}), strongly influencing the stress classification.
+This underscores the efficacy of these behavioral markers for privacy-aware stress assessment.